marcwie/sedac-gpw-parser/README.md

     ```
     You can use `plt.plot(show=True)` instead of `plt.plot()` if you want to display the figure in a `jupyter notebook`.

+5. See also the provided `Jupyter Notebook` in the `examples` folder for more information and details

 # Known issues

 1. For some reason the script `download-sedac-gpw-data.sh` has proven to be error prone on some systems.
 Instead of using the script you can prepare the raw input data like so: